Juno (mythology): Etrurian Uni, Hera, Astarte and Juno

 The relationship between Uni and the Phoenician goddess Astarte has been brought to light by the discovery of the Pyrgi Tablets in 1964.
-At Pyrgi, one of the ports of Caere, excavations had since 1956 revealed the existence of a sacred area, intensely active from the last quarter of the 4th century, yielding two documents of a cult of Uni.
+At Pyrgi, one of the ports of Caere, excavations since 1956 have revealed the existence of a sacred area, intensely active from the last quarter of the 4th century, yielding two documents of a cult of Uni.
 Scholars had long believed the Etruscan goddess Uni was strongly influenced by the Argive Heras and had her Punic counterpart in the Carthaginian goddess Tanit, identified by the Romans as Juno Caelestis.
-Nonetheless Augustine of Hippo had already stated that Juno was named Astarte in the Punic language, a notion that the discovery of the Pyrgi lamellae has proved correct.
+Nonetheless, Augustine of Hippo had already stated that Juno was named Astarte in the Punic language, a notion that the discovery of the Pyrgi lamellae has proved correct.
 It is debated whether such an identification was linked to a transient political stage corresponding with Tefarie Velianas's Carthaginian-backed tyranny on Caere as the sanctuary does not show any other trait proper to Phoenician ones.
 The mention of the goddess of the sanctuary as being named locally Eileitheia and Leucothea by different Greek authors narrating its destruction by the Syracusean fleet in 384 BC, made the picture even more complex.
 R. Bloch has proposed a two-stage interpretation: the first theonym Eilethya corresponds to Juno Lucina, the second Leucothea to Mater Matuta.
 However, the local theonym is Uni and one would legitimately expect it to be translated as Hera.
 A fragmentary bronze lamella discovered on the same site and mentioning both theonym Uni and Thesan (i. e.
-Latin Juno and Aurora-Mater Matuta) would then allow the inference of the integration of the two deities at Pyrgi: the local Uni-Thesan matronal and auroral, would have become the Iuno Lucina and the Mater Matuta of Rome.
+Latin Juno and Aurora-Mater Matuta) would then allow the inference of the integration of the two deities at Pyrgi: the local Uni-Thesan matronal and auroral would have become the Iuno Lucina and the Mater Matuta of Rome.
 The Greek assimilation would reflect this process as not direct but subsequent to a process of distinction.
 Renard rejects this hypothesis since he sees in Uni and Thesan two distinct deities, though associated in cult.
 However the entire picture should have been familiar in Italian and Roman religious lore as is shown by the complexity and ambivalence of the relationship of Juno with Rome and Romans in Virgil's Aeneid, who has Latin, Greek and Punic traits, result of a plurisaecular process of amalgamation.
-Also remarkable in this sense is the Fanum Iunonis of Malta (of the Hellenistic period) which has yielded dedicatory inscriptions to Astarte and Tanit.
+Also remarkable in this sense is the Fanum Iunonis of Malta (of the Hellenistic period), which has yielded dedicatory inscriptions to Astarte and Tanit.